 87% of Indonesia’s population is Muslim, 7% Protestant, 3% Catholic and under 2% is Hindu.

 One of the unique things about Jakarta is that the Istiqlal Mosque has been built directly opposite the Jakarta Cathedral.
 In fact the architect of the mosque was a Christian and the idea is that Indonesia can show how the religions can live in harmony.
 And they do.
 At Christmas and Easter when the cathedral carpark is used to accommodate the influx of worshippers by putting tents on them, the mosque allows the Christians to park there.

 The neo-gothic style Jakarta Cathedral, officially named the The Church of Our Lady of Assumption (in English, that is) was completed in 1901, taking 10 years to build, replacing the one built in 1829 which collapsed in 1890.
 It can seat about 900 and on the main Christian holidays another 4000 crowd into those tents.

 Across the road, Istiqlal mosque (Arabic for Independence) is the largest in South East Asia and third largest in the world.
 It was built in 1978 to commemorate Indonesian independence from the Netherlands and can hold 200,000 and also allows women to worship in the main hall after female president Megawati came to power in 2001 – although they sit behind barriers on each side.

 Tours are free and if women are showing too much leg or shoulder, they can take a robe off the rack and return it at the end.

 It’s good!
 I watched this guy make a crispy pancake thingy and put it together in a nifty little slideshow for you…

-I am in Indonesia at the kind invitation of Indonesia Tourism.
+I was in Indonesia at the kind invitation of Indonesia Tourism.
 Click on the link to find out everything you need to know for your next trip here!